difference between mayans and aztecs

 In conclusion, while the Mayan and Aztec cultures were geographically close and had some similarities, they were very distinct from one another in terms of language, writing, religion, society, and achievements.
 Each civilization had its own unique history and legacy, and continues to fascinate scholars and tourists alike to this day.

-See also difference between veterans day and memorial day
+See also difference between var and let in javascript

 Table difference between mayans and aztecs